Irish Mythology: Dive into its Finest Legends and Tales

 What a Leprechaun Looks Like

 Anyhow, Leprechauns are recognizable to most of the people.
 They are fairies that have tiny bodies and usually have heavy beards.
 People refer to them as short men.
-Most of the regions, or even all of them, agreed on those traits.
+Most regions, or even all of them, agreed on those traits.

 leprechauns, Irish Mythology